 Peer Review Policy

-All submitted manuscripts passed preliminary check then will be sent to academic editor to check whether it can be sent to peer review.
+All submitted manuscripts passing a preliminary check by the Editorial Office then will be sent to an Academic Editor to check whether it can be sent to peer review.
 Editors will consider the peer-reviewed reports when making a decision, but are not bound by the opinions or recommendations therein.
 The editors weigh the comments of all reviewers, such as their expertise in relevant fields and familiarity with the journal's standards, at their discretion, and have full responsibility and authority to make editorial decisions on all manuscripts submitted for peer review and publication.
 Authors receive peer review reports with the editorial decision on their manuscript.

 Please note that IMR Press journals follow the standards of the Committee on Publication Ethics (COPE) and the International Committee of Medical Journal Editors (ICMJE) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals.